Appointment of PGR supervisors

-Supervisors provide support, help and guidance during study for a research degree and report to the Graduate School regularly on progression and other matters.
-Supervisors are appointed by the Director of Graduate School and are responsible for various aspects of postgraduate research study.
+Supervisors provide support, help and guidance during study for a research degree and report to the IGS regularly on progression and other matters.
+Supervisors are appointed by the Director of IGS and are responsible for various aspects of postgraduate research study.

-Each student must have at least two supervisors.
-There are two types of supervision arrangement; most often it is the first option:
+Each student must have at least two supervisors, and there are two types of supervision arrangement.

-As with all the formal aspects of the registration of postgraduate research students, the authority to appoint supervisors rests with the College Postgraduate Studies Committee.
-However, on a day to day basis, this authority rests with the Director of Graduate School.
-As a result, all supervisor appointments are subject to approval by the Director of Graduate School.
-Supervisors may be principal, assistant or co-supervisors, and students may have one or more of these types of supervisor.
-Postgraduate research students can have 3 types of supervisor:
+As with all the formal aspects of the registration of PGR students, the authority to appoint supervisors rests with the College Postgraduate Studies Committee.
+However, on a day to day basis, this authority rests with the Director of IGS.
+As a result, all supervisor appointments are subject to approval by the Director of IGS.

 Principal supervisors, sometimes know as first supervisors, have overall responsibility for the supervision of the student and are responsible to the Head of Graduate School for the student.
 They have institutional responsibility for the student e.g. contractual arrangements, arrangements for annual review etc. The principal supervisor must be a member of staff of the school in which the student is registered for study.